MasonCyber/MasonCyber.github.io/README.md

 # Arch Linux Beginning

-  I first [[Downloaded]] the iso from arch Linux by using the wiki, and using the first link in the United States mirror site.
+  I first Downloaded the iso from arch Linux by using the wiki, and using the first link in the United States mirror site.

 ## Downloaded

-  Next after downloading the iso I booted up VMware, and started the [[Install Process]]. after getting into arch Linux I when pressed enter to get into the install phase
+  Next after downloading the iso I booted up VMware, and started the Install Process. after getting into arch Linux I when pressed enter to get into the install phase

 ## Install Process